-If you enable I/O burst on the primary node, it is also enabled on the secondary nodes.
+Enabling I/O burst on the primary node automatically enables it on all secondary nodes.

 Throughput and IOPS are interdependent.
 When one reaches its limit, the other is also affected.

-For more information about the maximum IOPS and maximum I/O bandwidth in the formulas, see Compute node specifications for x86 architecture and Compute node specifications for YiTian ARM architecture.
+For the maximum IOPS and maximum I/O bandwidth values used in cluster specifications, see Compute node specifications for x86 architecture and Compute node specifications for YiTian ARM architecture.

 Enabling or disabling I/O burst does not cause transient disconnections and generally does not affect your services.
-In rare cases, the cluster IOPS may fluctuate.
+In rare cases, cluster IOPS may fluctuate briefly.
 Perform this operation during off-peak hours.

 Billing